novuhq/novu/docs/docs/platform/step-filter.md

 that accepts POST requests and returns a one-level object.
 The webhook should be set up to receive object the following parameters:

-- subscriber - subscriberEntity: This is an object containing information about the subscriber that the notification is being sent to.
+- subscriber - This is an object containing information about the subscriber that the notification is being sent to.
 - payload - This is an object containing the payload of the trigger that initiated the notification.